Reick family rendition of

 1792: This land was first seen by outsiders when British Captain George Vancouver and his party of explorers came into the Sound.

-1833: The British owned Hudson’s Bay Company established its first fur trading post, Fort Nisqually, in Puget Sound.
+1833: The British-owned HBC established the 1833 Fort Nisqually fur trading post on Puget Sound.
 A diverse workforce of Native Americans, Hawaiians, British, Scottish, French Canadians, and U.S. citizens lived and traded in relative peace.

 1837: The SS Beaver was the first steamship in Puget Sound.
-Owned by the Hudson’s Bay Company and commanded by Captain William McNeill, the sturdy side-wheeler carried passengers and cargo throughout Puget Sound and Russia’s Alaska settlements.
+Owned by the HBC and commanded by Captain William McNeill, the sturdy side-wheeler carried passengers and cargo throughout Puget Sound and Russia’s Alaska settlements.

 1839: The Nisqually Methodist Episcopal Mission was established by Dr. Richmond bringing the first U.S. citizens into the Puget Sound region.
 Because of hardship and illness, the mission was abandoned in 1842.
-Chloe Clark was the first school teacher to this area.
-The Hudson’s Bay Company’s farming enterprises were expanded in 1839, and a subsidiary called Puget Sound Agricultural Company was formed.
+Chloe Clarke was the first school teacher to this area.
+The HBC's farming enterprises were expanded in 1839, and a subsidiary called Puget Sound Agricultural Company was formed.

 1841: The U.S. Exploring Expedition led by Lt.
 Wilkes brought the second group of U.S. citizens to the Puget Sound.
 They set up an observatory on the bluff to survey, map, and chart the waters of Puget Sound.
 The Wilkes Expedition held the first Fourth of July celebration in the Puget Sound region on the Mission Prairie.
 The celebration was held on July 5th, as the Fourth fell on a Sunday.